CaribbeanCool/Recipe_Book/README.md

 # Recipe_Book
-A proyect I did in college about a book of recipes
+This is a project I did in school where the user inputs the number of certain ingredients and based on that amount, they can create certain recipes.